Ernest Aryeetey: Education

 Aryeetey was educated at Achimota School (1968–1973) and at the Presbyterian Boys’ Secondary School, Legon (1973–1975).

 He studied economics with statistics (1975–1978) at the University of Ghana and took a master's degree in regional planning at Kwame Nkrumah University of Science and Technology, Kumasi (1979–1981) and obtained a PhD (Doktor-Ingenieur) from the University of Dortmund, Germany in 1985.
 In July 2017, the University of Sussex, UK, awarded Ernest Aryeetey an honorary degree for significant contribution to the study of African economies and to higher education transformation in Africa.
+Since then, he has received honorary degrees from Lund University, Sweden (2021) Stellenbosch University, South Africa (2022), University of Ghana (2023), University of Health and Allied Sciences, Ho (2023), and University of Glasgow (2024).

 Ernest Aryeetey's area of specialisation is development economics.
 He was elected Fellow of the Ghana Academy of Arts and Sciences in 2009.

 Career

 After teaching on the Spring Programme at the University of Dortmund for a year, Ernest Aryeetey returned to Ghana in 1986 to start work as a research fellow at the University of Ghana's Institute of Statistical Social and Economic Research (ISSER).
 He was promoted senior research fellow in 1990, associate professor in 1997 and a full professor in 2000.
 Ernest Aryeetey taught at the Department of Economics, University of Ghana (1986–1992).
 He has also been Temporary Lecturer at the School of Oriental and African Studies, University of London (1993); visiting professor at Yale University Department of Economics (1999); and the Cornell Visiting Professor, Department of Economics at Swarthmore College (2001–2002).